Foxxyyy/CodeX.Games.RDR1/README.md

 --------------------

 When granted access, [download the files](https://github.com/Foxxyyy/CodeX.Games.RDR1/releases/latest) and paste them to the CodeX/Explorer folders, next to the executable.

+WFT/WSI/WSF/WPFL FILES CANNOT BE EDITED FOR NOW SO PLEASE BE PATIENT.
+Editing will eventually come out sooner or later for these files.
+I am also doing ASI mods and don't always have the time for CodeX.

 # CodeX Contributors
 * dexyfex